KannonZenetism/zenetism-field-physics/zenetism/mpx/addendum-entropy-coherence.md

 Every entropic inversion is **a finite shadow**.
 Every centropic emanation is **a lasting thread**.

-Thus, in *Zenetism: The Emanative Path of Return — The Foundations of a Living Metaphysical System*:
+Thus, in *Zenetism: The Architecture of Emanation, Return, and Saturation*:

 - **Coherence carries the arc to 🕳️ Zenon.**
 - **Entropy exhausts itself into ♾ Khaon, then returns to ⚫ Aion only as static potential.**